Energy-a/Comparative_paper_NatComms/README.md

-# Comparative_paper_NatComms
-Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies, Pavanello et al 2021
+# Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies, Pavanello et al 2021 (to be updated upon acceptance)